pkivolowitz/CSC3510-S-2024/README.md

 ## About the Professor

 Professor Perry Kivolowitz has retired from full time teaching after 19 years (ten at UW-Madison and nine at Carthage College).
-He continues to teach two highly specialized courses at Carthage: CSC4730 - Operating Systems and CSC3510 - Computer Organization.
+They continues to teach two highly specialized courses at Carthage: CSC4730 - Operating Systems and CSC3510 - Computer Organization.